The Argument: Dan Lanning Will Win the Next National Title

 For context, Nick Saban produced 157 draft picks including 49 first-rounders over 22 draft years, a rate of 7.1 picks per year.
 Only Smart (8.4) and Lanning (8.0) are currently matching or exceeding that pace.

-But Cignetti has only two draft picks to his name, and his 27-2 record at Indiana is built on a two-year sample with a roster constructed almost entirely through the transfer portal.
-The question isn't whether 2025 was real, it was.
-The question is whether Cignetti can sustain elite SP+ efficiency without the recruiting infrastructure that Smart, Lanning, and Sarkisian have spent years building.
+The sustainability question is the real one.
+Cignetti has only two draft picks to his name, and his 27-2 record is built on a two-year sample with a roster constructed almost entirely through the transfer portal.
 Indiana has never signed a top-15 high school class under Cignetti.
-The portal built the championship roster.
 When portal-dependent rosters turn over, the replacement pipeline matters, and Cignetti doesn't have one yet.

 2. Smart Has the Best Resume but the Worst Trajectory

 But look at the SP+ trajectory.
 Georgia dropped from #2 overall in 2023 to #6 in both 2024 and 2025.
 The offensive ranking slipped from #4 to #14.
 The defense held (top 10 every year), but the gap between Georgia and the top of the table is widening.
-Smart's program isn't declining in absolute terms, it's declining relative to a conference that now includes Texas, and relative to a Big Ten that now includes Oregon.
 The SEC gauntlet that once gave Smart home-field advantage in recruiting is now the reason his margin for error has shrunk.

 3. Lanning Is the One Who Adapted